henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 To compose a micro frontend app, we'll just need to have two kinds of applications:

-##### Host
+#### Host

 It's an application that will load the remote applications.
 We can have only one host app.
-This app can be called as **shell** as well.
+This app can be called a **shell** as well.

-##### Remote
+#### Remote

 It's an application that'll be loaded by the host application.
-We can have several these apps.
+We can have several of these apps.
 Generally, remote apps are small pieces of an application.
-Relevant modules that needs some more attention and care.
+Relevant modules that need some more attention and care.

 ### Nice!
 And what do we're going to do?

-In this post we're going to do a micro frontend application using the amazing [Angular Module Federation](https://www.npmjs.com/package/@angular-architects/module-federation) module and [Nx](https://nx.dev/) to create and manage the project's workspace.
+In this post, we're going to do a micro frontend application using the amazing [Angular Module Federation](https://www.npmjs.com/package/@angular-architects/module-federation) module and [Nx](https://nx.dev/) to create and manage the project's workspace.

 > If you've never heard about Module Federation, [check out this post](https://medium.com/swlh/webpack-5-module-federation-a-game-changer-to-javascript-architecture-bcdd30e02669) .